pha46/EntertainmentApp/README.md

-# Movie and TV Show Search App
+# Entertainment App: Movie and TV Show Search App

 Welcome to our Movie and TV Show Search app!
 This project allows users to search for their favorite movies and TV shows using a user-friendly web application.
 Our app utilizes several tools in its development, such as React for building the web application, Node.js for creating server-side code, and more.